lonesome-polecat/cs-260-startup/notes.md

 ***Try-Catch Statement***
 - Don't put them in every function - only where there is chance of failure (error)
+- UPDATE: For now, only put try-catch in index.js in request handlers

 ***Comments***
 - Put before every function (clarify parameter and return types, basic outline of function)